-I have a minor obsession with minimalism and owning nice things, so I decided to throw together a list of the items I’ve felt compelled enough to buy, use on a regular basis, and would recommend to other people.
+I have a minor fixation with minimalism and owning nice things, so I decided to throw together a list of the items I’ve felt compelled enough to buy, use on a regular basis, and would recommend to other people.

 I will add short reviews or blurbs for some items.
 If you have any questions about unexplained or under-explained items, feel free to contact me for further elaboration.